-Volunteers are needed to bring light and cheer to those in our family who can't get to church.
-Whether it be a one-time or a regular visit, this is a wonderful way to get to know our extended faith family.
+Volunteers are needed to visit with our members who can't get to church.
+Whether it be a one-time or a regular weekly visit, this is a wonderful way to remain connected with members of our faith family.

-Communion can be brought to the homes of parishioners who are unable to participate in the Sunday liturgy.
-If you currently serve as a Eucharistic minister and would like to add this to your ministerial service, please let us know.
+Communion can be taken to the homes of parishioners who are unable to participate in the Sunday liturgy.
+If you currently serve as a Eucharistic minister and would like to at this to your ministerial service, please let us know.
 If you are not currently a Eucharistic minister, but would like to volunteer to take communion to our homebound parishioners, please contact Mel McWilliams in the parish office and training will be provided.

-These volunteers help by cooking casseroles, side dishes and desserts for receptions (usually luncheons) held after funerals.
-Volunteers are also needed to offer hospitality and serve food at the receptions.
+These volunteers assist by preparing casseroles, side dishes, and desserts for luncheons held after funerals.
+Volunteers are also needed to offer hospitality and serve food at the luncheons.
 You may volunteer as you are able, as there is no minimum commitment.
 Contact: Carol Engel 258-8510

 Service within and beyond the Parish

-Members who are part of the Prayer Chain receive weekly e-mail updates on parishioners, family members, and friends for whom we have been asked to pray.
+Members who are part of the Prayer Chain receive a weekly email with parishioners, family members, and friends for whom we have been asked to pray.

-If you would like to add a person to the prayer intention list, please use the contact form at the bottom of our web-page or contact Mel McWilliams 254-6233 x302.
+If you would like to add a person to the prayer list, please use the contact form at the bottom of our web-page or contact Mel McWilliams 254-6233 x302.

 If you love to knit or crochet (or have always wanted to learn), would you like to put your skills to good use in the service of others?
-This group meets twice per month to socialize, pray, and knit/crochet prayer shawls for members of the parish and friends who could use a boost of love and compassion.
-A specific pattern is used, and shawls are distributed after the masses that include the Anointing of the Sick and on an as-needed basis.
+This group meets twice per month to socialize, pray, and knit/crochet prayer shawls for members of the parish and friends who could use a boost of love, warmth, and compassion.
+Contact: Sadie Seward 426-9942

-If you prefer to create the shawls at home, that's perfectly fine.
-Contact us when you are finished and we will make arrangements to have them blessed.
+If you prefer to create the shawls at home, that's great too!
+Drop them by the parish office when you are finished and we will make arrangements to have them blessed.

-At Christmas, the Vincentians also coordinate the Infant Jesus Shower distribution in coordination with the parish.
-All work of the society is Confidential.
+At Christmas, the Vincentians, in collaboration with the Parish, coordinate the Infant Jesus Shower distribution to families in need of Christmas gifts for their children.
+All work of the Society is confidential.

 Service beyond the Parish

-St. Helen Parish is a member of Catch the Building Spirit (CtBS), a local coalition of Catholic Churches.
-Together with other church and community organizations, CtBS partners with Habitat for Humanity.
-Together, they fund, build, and landscape a home each year for a low-income family that otherwise could not afford their own home.
+St. Helen Parish is a member of Catch the Building Spirit (CtBS), a local coalition of Catholic and Presbyterian churches, that partner with Habitat for Humanity.
+They fund, build, and landscape a home each year, with assistance of a partnering low-income family, that otherwise could not afford their own home.

-Volunteers of all skill levels are needed for carpentry, painting, pouring concrete, installing drywall, wiring electric, plumbing, planting, preparing and providing meals for workers, clean-up, and more.
+Volunteers of all skill levels are needed for carpentry, painting, pouring concrete, installing drywall, electrical wiring, plumbing, planting, preparing and providing meals for workers, clean-up, and more.
 In addition, financial support is needed to obtain permits and purchase materials.
-Above all, prayer is needed for the safety of workers and for the success of the building effort.
+Above all, prayer is needed for the safety of the workers and for the success of the building effort.
 Contact: Dave Groendyk 426-7190

 Each month, our parish provides support to the Dayton-wide St. Vincent de Paul Hotel, which is a homeless shelter.
 This is done through two primary initiatives.

-There is a group of parishioners who are organized into teams of 5 or 6 to go serve meals at the Hotel once per month, typically on Friday evenings.
+A group of parishioners are organized into teams of 5 or 6 to serve meals at the Hotel once per month, typically on Friday evenings.

 There is also a great need for parishioners to provide all the food needed to serve one dinner at the St. Vincent Hotel.
-An e-mail list has been created, and each month an e-mail announces the menu to the volunteer list.
-It's usually a casserole (recipe and pans provided), bake brownies, and canned fruit.
+If interested, your email will be added to the distribution list and each month an email announces the menu to the volunteer list.
+Normally we are asked to make a casserole (recipe and pans provided), bake brownies, and canned fruit.
 Please contact the parish office if you are interested in helping with this ministry.
 Contact: Tom & Barb Lewis 238-0986